fstabel1773/Scrimba_PasswordGenerator/README.md

 # About this repo:

 This repo contains a solo project from Scrimba frontend career path module 3.
 It's a simple password generator, built from scratch in VS Code, implemented a figma design-pattern.

+Additions and modifications I did:

+- styling (mobile first)
+- ability to copy
+- ability to mask/unmask generated pw
+- ability to set custom pw-length
+- ability to choose between different charsets
+- testfunction for automatic testing correct pw-length

+Also did some bug-fixes (wrong length caused by not escaped characters).
+Still some errors left, but error-reate < 0,001%.

 ### cR9B46Sg